Createdd/Writing/2020/articles/mlApiCovid.md

 When you hit `zappa deploy dev` there should be considerably less size to package.

 You will note that I also set `slim_handler=true`.
 This allows us to upload more than 50MB.
-Behind the scenes zappa already puts content into an own S3 bucket.
+Behind the scenes, zappa already puts content into an own S3 bucket.
 Read the zappa docs for more info.

 #### Load model to S3 Bucket

 Since we excluded our model from the AWS Lambda upload we need to get the model from somewhere else.
 We will use a AWS S3 Bucket.

-During the development process I tried to upload it there programmatically as well but I just uploaded it by hand as it was just faster now.
-(But you can still try to upload it - I still have a outcommented file in the repo)
+During the development process, I tried to upload it there programmatically as well but I just uploaded it by hand as it was just faster now.
+(But you can still try to upload it - I still have an outcommented file in the repo)

 Go to https://console.aws.amazon.com/s3/